KatherineMichel/portfolio/doc/djangocon-us-2024-recap.md

 [Upgrading EOL Django: A Journey from V1 to V5](https://2024.djangocon.us/talks/upgrading-eol-django-a-journey-from-v1-to-v5/) by Michael Riley

-Points of interest to me
+My points of interest
 *

 [Lessons from E2E Testing Web Applications](https://2024.djangocon.us/talks/lessons-from-e2e-testing-web-applications/) by Avindra Fernando

-Points of interest to me
+My points of interest
 *

 [You got that nice tech salary, now what?](https://2024.djangocon.us/talks/you-got-that-nice-tech-salary-now-what/) by Tim Schilling

-Points of interest to me
+My points of interest
 *

 [Only reliable Data: Protecting Database Integrity](https://2024.djangocon.us/talks/only-reliable-data-protecting-database-integrity/) by Eva Nanyonga

-Points of interest to me
+My points of interest
 *

 <!--